maarten-pennings/6502/3eeprom/README.md

  - The `verify` command now prints the number of UART overflows (if the PC sends "write"s too fast).
  - Added power-on LED animation, so that the user can see when the Nano is booted.

-The first point was surprisingly hard.
+The third point was surprisingly hard.
 This is what the datasheet specifies:

 > The AT28C16 provides DATA POLLING to signal the completion of a write cycle.
 During a write cycle, an attempted read of the data being written results in the complement of that data for I/O7 (the other outputs are indeterminate).
 When the write cycle is finished, true data appears on all outputs.